yashv6655/348-Django-Project/README.md

 * Allows users to sign up and log in

-* Edit their posts
+* Allows users to edit/delete their posts

-* View available items
+* View available items posted by other users

 * SQLite for backend